The Conundrum of The Blue-Silver Colour Mark of Red Bull

 The appeal by the Red Bull before the CJEU was based on five grounds-

-Both the parties argued on all the five grounds, after which the CJEU recorded its findings on each of them individually; however, it is the second ground of appeal which formed the cornerstone of the judgment, wherein Red Bull stated that the General Court has erred in interpreting the case of Heidelberger Bauchemie (C‑49/02)[vii] by holding that marks which contain an abstract combination of colors should in specific state the spatial arrangement of the colors in question, and thus concluded that the graphic representation of the mark of red bull in the present case was not precise and properly represented.
-According to red bull, the above-mentioned judgment should have been interpreted in the context of circumstances of that case only and should have not been applied here.
+Both the parties argued on all the five grounds, after which the CJEU recorded its findings on each of them individually; however, it is the second ground of appeal which formed the cornerstone of the judgment, wherein Red Bull stated that the General Court has erred in interpreting the case of Heidelberger Bauchemie (C‑49/02)[vii] by holding that marks which contain an abstract combination of colors should in the specific state the spatial arrangement of the colors in question, and thus concluded that the graphic representation of the mark of red bull in the present case was not precise and properly represented.
+According to the Red Bull, the above-mentioned judgment should have been interpreted in the context of the circumstances of that case only and should have not been applied here.

 The CJEU held that based on precedents and the case interpreted by the General Court, it is clear that the registration of a mark which allows for a plurality of reproductions that are neither determined in advance nor uniform, is incompatible with Article 4 of Regulation No 207/2009.
 Though the marks in the present case were distinctive they failed to meet the criteria of Article 4 of Regulation No 207/22009, and thus the General Court did not err in rejecting this ground of appeal.